hammerheim-game/hammerheim-rules/5-warbands.md

 is still a fearsome opponent.
 It causes fear.
 Massive Beak: One of the Griffon’s attacks is a bite attack.
-Its maw is a massively sharp, iron-hard beak that can easily slice through the thickest armour as if it were made of paper.
+Its maw is a massively sharp, iron-hard beak that can easily slice through the thickest armor as if it were made of paper.
-An opponent damaged by this attack suffers an additional -1 penalty to his armour save, for a total armour save penalty of -3 (-1 for the bite and -2 for Strength).
+An opponent damaged by this attack suffers an additional -1 penalty to his armor save, for a total armor save penalty of -3 (-1 for the bite and -2 for Strength).
 Will not Rout: The Griffon is far too greedy to abandon its hoard.
 It will automatically pass any Rout test or any other